Images of nonsingular nonrotating black holes in conformal gravity: The images

 Unlike Ref. \cite{Gralla:2019xty}, here the direct emission is not dominant in any panel.
 We have numerically investigated the three differences mentioned above: the redshift factor, the factor $D/(b\sqrt{A})$ and the emission coefficient.
 We find the redshift factor is responsible for the change.
 This is reasonable.
-Because of the fee fall of the accreting gas, the outer part emissions of both the photon ring and the lensing ring are boosted at $m\geq2$ (i.e. $\phi=3\pi/2,5\pi/2,\cdots$), but all emissions are deboosted at $m=1$ (i.e. $\phi=\pi/2$), see Fig. 2 in Ref. \cite{Gralla:2019xty}.
+Keep in mind that all photons are emitted from the gas on the thin disk.
+Because of the free fall of the accreting gas, the outer part emissions of both the photon ring and the lensing ring are boosted at $m\geq2$ (i.e., $\phi=3\pi/2,5\pi/2,\cdots$), their inner part emissions are deboosted at $m\geq2$, and all emissions are deboosted at $m=1$ (i.e., $\phi=\pi/2$), see the right panel of Fig. \ref{fig-traj}.
 As a result, the intensities of the photon ring and the lensing ring are partly enhanced, but all direct emissions are reduced in intensity.
 Indeed, as one can see in every panel of Fig. \ref{fig-ID}, there is a very thin photon ring located at $b=\bph=3\sqrt{3}\rh/2$ and a thicker lensing ring slightly outside it, but it is very hard to perceive the direct image.

 From Figs. \ref{fig-PD} and \ref{fig-ID}, we can find out the trace of the length parameter $L$.
 As the ratio $L/\rh$ increases, the lensing ring moves farther away from the photon ring if $\rin=\rh$ or $\rin=\rph$.
 In contrast, if $\rin=\risco$, the two rings get closer to each other as $L/\rh$ increases.